Oboue/MATamf/README.md

 # MATamf
 MATamf is a Matlab package for  the advanced median filter (AMF) for improving the signal-to-noise ratio of seismological datasets.
 The MaATamf package has a variety of applications exploration and earthquake seismology.

-Copyright (C) Oboue et al., 2022

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details: http://www.gnu.org/licenses/

 # Description of the twelve testing scripts

 test_amf_synlcre.m This script demonstrates the denoising performance on 2D synthetic seismic data containing linear and curved events corrupted by random and strong erratic noise.